Latest New Mexico news, sports, business and entertainment at 1:20 a.m. MDT - KVIA

 New Mexico takes more drastic measures against virus hotspot

 SANTA FE, N.M.
-(AP) — A modern-day trading post on the southern outskirts of the Navajo Nation was on lockdown under the watch of National Guard troops and state police to discourage nonessential travel and commerce as local coronavirus infections soar.
-Invoking provisions of the state Riot Control Act, New Mexico Gov. Michelle Lujan Grisham ordered residents of Gallup to remain home over the weekend except for emergencies and blocked roads leading in and out of town to nonessential travel and any vehicles carrying more than two people.
-The restrictions were welcomed by local and state officials who have watched COVID-19 infections spread to nursing homes, homeless populations and overwhelm hospital intensive care units.
+(AP) — A city that is a modern-day trading post on the outskirts of the Navajo Nation was on lockdown under the watch of National Guard troops and state police to discourage nonessential travel and commerce as local coronavirus infections soar.
+New Mexico Gov. Michelle Lujan Grisham invoked the state Riot Control Act as she ordered Gallup residents to stay home over the weekend except for emergencies.
+Roads leading in and out of town were blocked to nonessential travel and vehicles carrying more than two people.
+The restrictions were welcomed by local and state officials who have watched COVID-19 infections spread to nursing homes and homeless populations.
+Officials reported over 3,700 positive cases of COVID-19 statewide as of Saturday, with 139 deaths.

 VIRUS OUTBREAK-RURAL REOPENING